Check out KeyCam and the War of 1812 Interactive Battlefield Maps

 10. A day later, the British Navy attacking Baltimore was unable to dislodge the courageous soldiers occupying Fort McHenry.
 It was the sight of these American soldiers struggling "by the dawn's early light" that inspired Francis Scott Key to write our National Anthem, "The Star-Spangled Banner."
 In Baltimore, you'll find sites that hold Key's original manuscript and celebrate the maker of the flag that flew defiantly inside the fort.

 BREAK TIME: The historic maritime community of Fells Point is famous for its friendly taverns and fine dining.

 EXTEND YOUR TRIP:

-Francis Scott Key made his home in Frederick, found west of Baltimore.
+Francis Scott Key made his home west of Baltimore, in Frederick.
 Look for a monument near Key’s gravesite at Mt.
-Olivet Cemetery, and also tour a museum dedicated to both Key and Supreme Court Chief Justice Roger Brooke Taney.
-Swinging around to the Eastern Shore, plan on making your way to St. Michaels – “The Town that Fooled the British.”
-Residents of this Victorian, waterfront village supposedly avoided destruction during a nighttime naval bombing by hanging lanterns in trees north of town, causing enemy guns to overshoot their targets.
+Olivet Cemetery, or tour a museum dedicated to both Key and Supreme Court Chief Justice Roger Brooke Taney.
+If you plan on swinging around to the Eastern Shore, don't forget to stop by St. Michaels – “The Town that Fooled the British.”
+Residents of this Victorian, waterfront village supposedly avoided destruction during a nighttime naval bombing by hanging lanterns in trees north of town, which caused enemy guns to overshoot their targets.
 Star-Spangled Banner Trail Brochure (Maryland)